Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 His self-proclaimed title as the 'world's greatest moderator' underpins his Type 3's desire for achievement and recognition.
 He artfully directs the conversation, allowing each participant to express their views, demonstrating his adaptability, a key trait of Type 3.

-The playful tension between Calacanis and Sacks adds a unique dynamic to the podcast, showcasing Jason's charm and charisma, characteristic of his Enneagram type.
+The playful tension between Calacanis and Sacks adds a unique dynamic to the podcast, showcasing Jason's charm and charisma, which are characteristic of his Enneagram type.
 His firm stance on his beliefs reflects his determination and persistence, while his ability to shift from serious debates to laughter underscores his flexibility.

 There's an underlying ambition within Jason that once resulted in him being jokingly accused of trying to take over the podcast, indicative of Type 3's desire for success.
 Yet his respect for the team dynamic and focus on their friendship shows a healthy ability to manage this ambition, further illustrating his Type 3 traits.